List of reality television programs

 This is a list of reality television series, by general type, listed with the date of their premiere.
-A few details are added for some shows that don't have their own article.
+A few details are added for some shows that do not have their own article.
 See reality television for further descriptions.

 Documentary style

 In this genre, camera crews follow the daily interactions of people in ordinary places, such as airports or restaurants, or follow people in a specific profession.